KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 The providers run independently so one unavailable provider does not disable the entire protection flow.

 On top of that protection chain, the runtime also supports user-facing download flows that aim to reduce unnecessary friction for trusted sources such as GitHub while keeping the browser's local protection checks in place.

+For executable downloads opened from the browser's Downloads UI, the current runtime first attempts a Windows Attachment Services execution handoff before falling back to the normal shell open path.
+That design is intended to let the user's registered Windows security stack participate in file-execution checks without requiring vendor-specific antivirus integrations in the browser itself.

 ### Context menus